jason-kills-u/Ewindows/README.md

 # Ewindows
-A simple text editor wrote in c++ for the windows operating system
+A simple text editor written in c++ for the windows operating system
 # How to build
 NOTE #1: This repository does NOT includes a c/c++ compiler and make.